jayant-yadav/sdl2-hackathon/README.md

 ## If you want to set up your own Conda environment
 On a Ubuntu work station, the below should be sufficient for running this developer event.
+Note that if you prefer, a virtual environment could be used instead of Conda.
 ```
 conda create -n hackathon python=3.8
 conda activate hackathon